centrebalearbiodiversitat/biodumpy/docs/source/modules/NCBI.rst

     bdp.start(taxa, output_path='./downloads/{date}/{module}/{name}')

 Users can refine their search by adjusting the ``query_type`` parameter.
 For instance, if you want to download sequences related to the cytochrome c oxidase marker (COI), you can set the ``query_type`` to '[Organism] AND "COI" [Gene]'.
 This allows you to combine multiple search criteria to better target the specific data you need.

+Other parameters that can improve the download performance of the NCBI module are the ``step_id`` and ``step_seq`` parameters, which control the chunk size for downloading IDs and sequences, respectively.
+While the chunk size for IDs can be relatively large (e.g., 500 IDs) without causing significant memory issues, setting a high value for ``step_seq`` can be problematic due to the potentially large size of the sequence data, which may overwhelm system memory.
+In the following example, we set ``step_id`` to 100 and ``step_seq`` to 1000, as we previously evaluated the total number and size of the data to download.

 .. code-block:: python